Louis Ngwat-Mahop: Karlsruher SC

 In 2011, he returned to Germany, signing with Karlsruher SC.
 He made his league debut on 10 September 2011, where he scored the club's second consolation goal, in a 2–4 away defeat against Fortuna Düsseldorf.

-Rheindorf Altach
+SCR Altach

-Ngwat-Mahop signed for Rheindorf Altach in the summer of 2012.
+Ngwat-Mahop signed for SCR Altach in the summer of 2012.
 One day after his commitment with the club, on 7 August 2012, he made his debut in a 1–4 home defeat against St. Pölten, where he even managed to score his first goal.
 Throughout the season he appeared in 33 matches ending up being the club's second league goalscorer with 10 goals.

 Ngwat-Mahop left the club at the end of the 2018–19 season.
 However, it was announced on 24 July 2019, that he would continue for the club's Junior team/reserve team to act there as a leader.
 In addition, Ngwat-Mahop would also be responsible for the integration of foreign and young players for the first team of the club.